programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 Let’s imagine that, as we move forward through the Enron e-mail corpus, we decide that we are not as interested in the textual elements of the e-mail just for their own sake, but rather as evidence of the relationships between individuals at Enron.
 We might begin wondering questions like: who is communicating frequently within the organization?
 What is the quality of their relationships like - in particular, how positively or negatively do they communicate with one another?
 And what particular aspects of those individuals - such as their gender, position within the organization, etc. - correlate with the positivity and negativity of those interactions?

-If you stuck with the sentiment analysis approach of analyzing every single e-mail in isolation, you would simply get a very, very large list of sentiment scores – up to 600,000 if you analyzed every e-mail in this fashion!
-This would not get you closer to answering some of the questions above.
-Instead, we need to start structuring the data and mapping analytical techniques (in this case, sentiment analysis) to the data in some intelligible fashion.
+Instead of getting bogged down with many overlapping questions, let's start with one: what are the five most positive e-mails and five most negative e-mails in the corpus?

-When working with a complex set of text data like an e-mail corpus however, it’s likely that your message data will be part of data formatted as comma separated values (*csv data*) or in another loosely-structured or unstructured format.
-An ethnographer may collect their findings within a spreadsheet, or perhaps in a large document with headings or labels.
+If you stuck with the sentiment analysis approach of analyzing every single e-mail in isolation, you would simply get a very, very large list of sentiment scores – up to 600,000 if you analyzed every single e-mail!
+We need a method for organizing or structuring the data so that we can generate all of the sentiment scores all at once.
+Then, we need a way to use these scores to learn things about the particular e-mails that catch our interest - in this case, the five most positive and five most negative e-mail exchanges.

+*Data structuring* refers to any process that transforms raw data (what you might also think of as primary source data) into a format that makes it easier to view, explore, and analyze.
 Programming Historian hosts a number of lessons that explore data structuring and cleaning processing, including using [OpenRefine](https://programminghistorian.org/lessons/cleaning-data-with-openrefine "Another lesson on Programming Historian called Cleaning Data with OpenRefine"): a free, open-source “power tool” for cleaning data.

-In this example, we’ll explore using the email and os modules (included in the standard Python libraries) and pandas library (a popular add-on toolkit) to load e-mail data and metadata into a data structure called a *DataFrame*.
+In this example, we’ll explore using the email and os modules (included in the standard Python libraries) and pandas library (a popular add-on toolkit) to load e-mail data and metadata into a table-like data structure called a *DataFrame*.
+This allows us to sort and view our corpus data much easier than its current format of 600,000+ text files arranged in a maze of e-mail folders.
+DataFrames will also allow us to apply sentiment analysis to our data in efficient and creative ways, as we'll explore in the following sections.

 # Why Use pandas and DataFrames for Exploratory Analysis?